urmidedhiacmu/mlip-monitoring-lab/README.md

 Customize your panels with titles and labels, and adjust the visualizations for better clarity and insight.
 Experiment with the Grafana interface to make your dashboard more intuitive.
 Refer this for [dashboard](https://grafana.com/grafana/dashboards/) configurations.

+## FAQ:
+1. Q: How to establish an SSH tunnel to the Kafka broker? \
+   A: Refer to Lab2 canvas assignment page for more information
+2. Q: I cannot log in Grafana using default password. \
+   A: If this is not the first time you use Grafana, you possibly have changed the password before.
+You could reset the password in docker by running command: 'grafana-cli admin reset-admin-password newpassword'.
+3. Q: I cannot pass 'save and test' while connecting Prometheus server. \
+   A: Make sure you are using the correct URL for Prometheus server.
+It should be http://prometheus:9090, NOT http://localhost:9090.

 ## Additional resources
 - [Prometheus Overview](https://prometheus.io/docs/introduction/overview/)